About

 Language

 Throughout my early thirties I’ve also reached fluency in a few secondary languages.
-By secondary, I mean in contrast to the ones considered fairly native to you (Russian and English are my native).
+By secondary, I mean in contrast to the ones you’d considered fairly native, as Russian and English in my case.

 If pragmatically handled, I find secondary-language fluency one of the most rewarding investments socioeconomically; not to mention the notable expansion of cognitive pathways, possibly to the extent of ‘culturoethnic mutation.’